paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 (2) If, for any school year, the per capita income of a State is less than the average per capita income of all the States, the amount required to be expended by a State under paragraph (1) for such year shall be an amount bearing the same ratio to the amount equal to 30 percent of the funds made available to such State under [section 1753 of this title](./chapter-013-school-lunch-programs.md#section-1753) for the school year beginning July 1, 1980, as the per capita income of such State bears to the average per capita income of all the States.

-**(b) Disbursements; private schools** The State revenues provided by any State to meet the requirement of subsection (a) of this section shall, to the extent the State deems practicable, be disbursed to schools participating in the school lunch program under this chapter.
-No State in which the State educational agency is prohibited by law from disbursing State appropriated funds to private schools shall be required to match Federal funds made available for meals served in such schools, or to disburse, to such schools, any of the State revenues required to meet the requirements of subsection (a) of this section.
+**(b) Disbursements; private schools** The State revenues provided by any State to meet the requirement of subsection (a) shall, to the extent the State deems practicable, be disbursed to schools participating in the school lunch program under this chapter.
+No State in which the State educational agency is prohibited by law from disbursing State appropriated funds to private schools shall be required to match Federal funds made available for meals served in such schools, or to disburse, to such schools, any of the State revenues required to meet the requirements of subsection (a).

 **(c) Certification of payments by Secretary** The Secretary shall certify to the Secretary of the Treasury, from time to time, the amounts to be paid to any State under this section and shall specify when such payments are to be made.
 The Secretary of the Treasury shall pay to the State, at the time or times fixed by the Secretary, the amounts so certified.